Note: at the annual meeting in January of 2021, we will vote on any proposed by-law changes for 2021-2022.

 order to request a full meeting of the general membership, a letter signed by ten (10) members in good standing must be presented to the Executive Board.
 The Executive Board will then call a special

 meeting of the Association within sixty (60) days.

-- The officers of MJA will be President, Vice President, Secretary-Treasurer and three (3) at large Executive Board Members.
+- The officers of MJA will be President, President Elect, Immediate Past President, Vice President, Secretary-Treasurer and three (3) at large Executive Board

-- The President, Vice-President Secretary-treasurer and two (2) members of the Executive Board will be elected in the odd numbered years and one (1) member of the
+- Elections for President Elect, and (2) members of the Executive Board will be held at the annual meeting on odd numbered years.
+Elections for the Vice-President,

-Executive Board shall be elected in the even numbered years.
+assuming the duties of President and will therefore serve on the Board for 3 years.
 Vacancies may create the need for special elections, which may be held by mail.
-Elected positions end on December 31 of any
+All other elected positions end at

 - By-Laws are to be reviewed and open for recommendations in the odd-numbered years.
 A call for review and recommendation will be sent to all current members 60